Sandreu/react-mf-modal/docs/app/statics/getting-started.md

       <YourBodyComponent />
       <YourFooterComponent />
       /**
-      * This is where backdrop and modals will be happened :
+      * This is where backdrop and modals will be appened :
       * <Backdrop />
       * <Modal />
       **/